-- Investigate the potential of providing services, for example kiosks, public toilets and food trucks, in or in close proximity to public parks and open spaces and along the coast and waterways. - 33.
-Upgrade existing boreens in the city for passive recreation and to enhance their biodiversity value and explore potential where feasible for active travel use. - 34.
-Support the development of large scale sports facilities in the city funded under the Large Scale Sports Facilities Fund. - 35.
-Support the provision of a hockey facility with an all-weather pitch with a suitable playing surface for hockey in the west of the city and to support the provision of a further facility suitable for hockey elsewhere in the city. - 36.
+- 33. Extend the Terryland Park greenway objective to enable linkage to the existing road network including Bóthar na dTréabh and Tuam Road. - 34.
+Investigate the potential of providing services, for example kiosks, and food trucks, in or in close proximity to public parks and open spaces and along the coast and waterways. - 35.
+Seek to provide permanent public toilets, in or in close proximity to public parks and open spaces and along the coast and waterways. - 36.
+Upgrade existing boreens in the city for passive recreation and to enhance their biodiversity value and explore potential where feasible for active travel use. - 37.
+Support the development of large scale sports facilities in the city funded under the Large Scale Sports Facilities Fund. - 38.
+Support the provision of a hockey facility with an all-weather pitch with a suitable playing surface for hockey in the west of the city and to support the provision of a further facility suitable for hockey elsewhere in the city. - 39.
 The Council will support the provision of changing facilities at playing pitches in the city based on an assessment of need for such facilities.
-A minimum one dressing room per Local Electoral area will be considered and priority will be given to Doughiska, Hazel/Laurel Park and Millers Lane, in consultation with local residents and sports clubs - 37.
+A minimum one dressing room per Local Electoral area will be considered and priority will be given to Doughiska, Hazel/Laurel Park and Millers Lane, in consultation with local residents and sports clubs. - 40.
 Work with all stakeholders and explore the development of a multi-use community complex to include but not be restricted to floodlit grass and Astro turf playing facilities, community training and performance space, multi-purpose meeting rooms, changing facilities and outdoor training areas with enhanced walkways.